exp-table/hyena/README.md

 **Warning**

+Due to how the internal "map" works, you can only pack 41 32-bytes values.

 It should be noted that unpacking the payload produces an array whose elements order is in reverse w.r.t the elements that were added.

 ## Installation